01xdev/01xdev.github.io/_posts/2022-12-31-Inversion-of-Control.md

     }
 }
 ```

-The `UserService` class has to be initialised using the `UserService(UserRepository userRepository)` constructor.
-Our DI framework will be responsible for calling this constructor with appropriate bean as argument.
+The `UserService` class has to be initialized using the `UserService(UserRepository userRepository)` constructor.
+Our DI framework will be responsible for calling this constructor with the appropriate bean as an argument.
 An xml configuration for the same can be created as :
 ```xml
 <Beans>
     <Bean name="UserRepository" classname="in.onexdev.testScenarios.contructorinjection.UserRepository" />